busypeoples/busypeoples.github.io/_posts/2014-06-19-testing-angularjs-directives.markdown

 });
 ```

-The template in the basic implementation is really inlined into the javascript file.
-We use ngTransclude to add some custom text and we are
+The template in the is really inlined into the javascript file.
+We use _ngTransclude_ to add some custom text and we are
 be able to test this part of the code very easily, as we can access predefined ids and the sort (as seen in an upcoming example).
 We also have a collectionController that offers a couple of
 basic methods like setting the currently selected item as active or adding new items.